Contriibia

 Hi Fi Wireframes Testing

-5 young adults with an interest in personal finance and savings.
-Some were already familiar with group savings models, while others had never encountered the concept before.
+Participants: 5 young adults with a strong interest in personal finance and savings.
+Mixed familiarity with group savings

 Format: